 - Pour the mixture through a fine-mesh strainer, or a regular strainer lined with a fine cheesecloth (or unbleached paper towel, or coffee filter) and sprinkle with salt (if using).

-- Let strain from 5 to 15 minutes (depending on how fine the strainer is) until only the milk solids remain.
+- Drain from 5 to 15 minutes (depending on how fine the strainer is) until only the milk solids remain.

 - Using a spatula, or spoon, pull the outer edges of the ricotta towards the center to form a small round loaf - lightly pressing and squeezing.